Doctor of Nursing Practice

 MSN to DNP Bridge Program for Clinical Nurse Leaders to Executive Nursing Administration Pathway is for students who completed their MSN in the area of CNL and want to complete their DNP in the specialty area of Executive Nursing Administration.

 Bachelor of Science in Nursing to Doctor of Nursing Practice Pathway (BSN to DNP)

-The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree and desire to complete their MSN and DNP degrees.
+The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree from an accredited institution, and desire to complete their MSN and DNP degrees.